Naotsun19B/GraphPrinter-Document/README.md

 ## History

 - (2024/06/25) v2.7
-  Fixed a bug where plug-in functions could not be used from the menu
+  Fixed a bug where plugin functions could not be used from the menu
   Added a function that displays a list of widgets to be processed in the menu and allows you to select which widget to process

 - (2024/04/24) v2.6